asmundwien/safer-version-lens/README.md

 - `🔴 High`
 - `🟠 Moderate`
 - `🟡 Low`
-- `✅` None known

 Clicking a version marked as vulnerable opens a detailed list of all known vulnerabilities for that version, with direct links to their advisory (CVE) pages.

-Quick-update buttons can automatically **exclude versions above your configured severity threshold**.
+Quick-update buttons will automatically **exclude versions above your configured severity threshold**.

 This makes it easier to understand _what_ you’re patching — and _why_ — instead of blindly upgrading everything anything.